-So on Friday’s episode we switched it up when speaking to our guest Charlie Fleming.
-This time, we spoke more about ESG and ethical investments – what they are, how the scoring system works and how Charlie selects company to invest in!
+So on Friday’s episode we spoke to guest Charlie Fleming.
+This time, we spoke about ESG and ethical investments – what they are, how the scoring system works and how Charlie selects which companies to invest in.

-Charlie: I’m Charlie Fleming on my day job is the co-founder of a technology platform, Mentorxchange.
+Charlie Fleming: I’m Charlie and my day job is being the co-founder of a technology platform, Mentorxchange.
 However, I also am involved with VC funds where we do private investing on behalf of family offices.
 And I’ve also got a background in trading and finance, having worked in hedge funds for a number of years.

-Abdul: So for this episode of Abdul Asks, we’re going to change up the questions because we’ve been talking to people a lot about their personal finance and they are intrigued with ESG investing and may not know a lot about it, or may think they know a lot about it.
-So I think we’ll go straight into the questions.
-What exactly is ESG investing?
+Abdul: So for this episode of Abdul Asks, we’re going to change up the questions because we’ve been talking to people a lot about their personal finance and they are intrigued by ESG investing and may not know a lot about it.
+So what exactly is ESG investing?
 And how can a beginner get involved?

-Charlie: Sure.
-I think you’re very right, Abdul, ESG is becoming a hugely hot topic within the financial services industry.
-In very simple terms, ESG, the acronym is environmental, social, and governance.
-So effectively, what you’re doing is making your investment decisions based upon those three factors rather than just solely on financial gain by looking at companies for what they do on an environmental level on a social level, but also their governance as a company.
-You know with people becoming more environmentally conscious, etc. people only think about the environmental part, but there’s also the social and the governance side as well.
-So in a nutshell, that’s what ESG investing is.
+Charlie Fleming: Sure.
+I think you’re very right, Abdul.
+ESG is becoming a hugely hot topic within the financial services industry.
+In very simple terms, ESG, the acronym is environmental, social, and governance. effectively, what you’re doing is making your investment decisions based upon those three factors rather than just solely on financial gain.
+This is by looking at what companies do on an environmental level on a social level, but also their governance.
+You know with people becoming more environmentally conscious, people only think about the environmental part, but there’s also the social and the governance side as well.

 Abdul: So there are numerous factors that determine ESG scores.
 And actually, even the scoring system isn’t really universal across products and companies who are going to look at certain companies based on social causes.
 What do you think is important for an overall ESG score?